 The power consumption of the MetAid electronics must be carefully managed in the design.
 Large batteries increase the weight causing a potential safety hazard, and the additional weight increases operational costs by requiring larger balloons and larger amounts of gas for balloon inflation.
 Power efficiency is the primary reason that MetAids are designed to use as little transmitter output power as possible and still maintain a reliable telemetry link.
-Radiosonde transmitters typically produce 100-400 mW and the link budget at maximum range only has on the order of 0.5-2 dB of margin.
+Radiosonde transmitters typically produce 100-400 mW and the link budget at maximum range only has on the order of 0.5-2 dB of link margin.
 The commonly used single stage transmitter has been found to be very power efficient, while the more advanced transmitter designs have been found to consume 150-250% more power than the single stage transmitter.
 However, these single stage transmitters are vulnerable to the extreme temperature changes and capacitive loading of the antenna during handling resulting in large frequency drift.
 For this reason, the more spectral efficient transmitter designs impact both transmitter manufacturing costs and the cost of the associated electronics.

-3.5 Characteristics of meteorological observations required from the MetAids service
+3.4 Characteristics of meteorological observations required from the MetAids service